9. Mixed problems¶

 Implement

-to enable values to be interpolated into vector-valued functions, and to create quiver plots.Assemble and solve the required mixed system.
+Functionto enable values to be interpolated into vector-valued functions, and to create quiver plots.Assemble and solve the required mixed system for your chosen manufactured solution to the Stokes equation.

 Compute the \(L^2\) error of the mixed solution from the analytic solution.